bysse/bookclub-webgl/README.md

 To run GruntJS you need to install NodeJS, GruntJS.
 To get the most out of the 'grunt watch' task you also need to install the LiveReload plug-in.

+Note: If you run LiveReload with local files, you need to enable the "“Allow access to file URLs" checkbox in Tools > Extensions > LiveReload

 NodeJS
 [http://nodejs.org/](http://nodejs.org/)